The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Slope-Limiters in OpenGadget3

 If $W_{i,k}\ge W_{j,k}$, then

 The same limiter is applied for particle $j$.
 Finally, the \textsc{gizmo} code uses a slightly different pairwise limiter.
-Depending on the tolerance $t$ chosen, the parameters
+Depending on the tolerance $t$ chosen as input parameter for the run with a typical value of 1, the parameters

 are defined.
-To calculate $\bar W_{ij,k}$, the factor $\dif r_{ij}/\dif r_i^{\text{face}}$ is approximated by the first order value $0.5$.
+To calculate $\bar W_{ij,k}$, the factor $\dif r_{ij}/\dif r_i^{\text{frame}}$ is approximated by the first order value $0.5$.
 Except these differences, the limiter is identical to the already described one.
 In our implementation, we apply the limiter in the reference frame of the interface, such that the velocity is a relative velocity.
-This makes the limiter Lagrangian and increases the symmetry between different directions.
+This makes the limiter Lagrangian and increases the symmetry between different directions within symmetric flows such as in the Zeldovich pancake.